Germicidal UV-C Applications > Flu Prevention Steps

 Taking the following flu prevention steps is recommended.
 Since there is no flu cure, it’s best to just avoid the flu altogether.
 The surprise is that flu prevention involves more than just flu shots and hygiene; using Ultraviolet UV-C light can increase your chances of not getting the flu, or spreading flu germs to others.
 Installation of Germicidal Ultraviolet Purification Equipment should be an airborne precaution in hospitals, offices, colleges, schools, and all occupied areas where cross-contamination is a concern.
 Installation of a Germicidal UV-C Air Sanitizer should be an essential step for airborne infection control and prevention of communicable diseases.

 The Center for Disease Control and Prevention (CDC) recommends the FIRST step in flu prevention is to take time to get the flu vaccine.

-They say a yearly flu vaccine should be the first and most important step in protecting against influenza and its potentially serious complications.
-Flu vaccination can reduce flu illnesses, doctors’ visits, and missed work and school due to flu, as well as prevent flu-related hospitalizations and deaths.
+A yearly flu vaccine should be the first and most important step in protecting against influenza and its potentially serious complications.
+Flu vaccination can reduce flu illnesses, doctors’ visits, and missed work or school due to flu, as well as prevent flu-related hospitalizations and deaths.
 Also, there is data to suggest that even if someone gets sick after vaccination, their illness may be milder.
 Everyone 6 months of age and older should get a flu vaccine every year before flu activity begins in their community.
 CDC recommends getting vaccinated by the end of October.
 Vaccination of high risk persons is especially important to decrease their risk of severe flu illness.
 People at high risk of serious flu complications include young children, pregnant women, people with chronic health conditions like asthma, diabetes or heart and lung disease, and people 65 years and older.
 Vaccination also is important for health care workers, and other people who live with or care for high risk people to keep from spreading flu to them.
 Infants younger than 6 months are at high risk of serious flu illness, but are too young to be vaccinated.
 Studies have shown that flu vaccination of the mother during pregnancy can protect the baby after birth from flu infection for several months.
 People who live with or care for infants should be vaccinated.